-Parents and students wishing to learn about special counseling programs for drug/alcohol abuse and anger management should contact their high school counselor or the district prevention services office.
-Parents and students wishing to discuss school discipline rules and practices should contact their high school administration or the district student services office.
+Parents and students wishing to learn about additional interventions specializing in anger management, alcohol, and substance use should contact their high school counselor, administrator, or the Prevention Services Department.

+Parents and students wishing to discuss school discipline rules and practices should contact their high school administration or the Student Services Department.